milkdevil/hunter/README.md

 ### Introduction:

-During Red Team engagments it is common to track/hunt specific users.
+During Red Team engagements it is common to track/hunt specific users.
 Assuming we already have access to a desktop as a normal user (no matter how, always "assume compromise") __in a Windows Domain__ and we want to spread laterally.
 We want to know where the user is logged on, if he is a local administrator in any box, to which groups he belongs, if he has access to file shares, and so on.
 Enumerating hosts, users, and groups will also help to get a better understanding of the Domain layout.

 You might be thinking, "use Powerview".
 Lately, one of the most common problems I encounter during Red Team exercises is the fact that __PowerShell is heavily monitored__.
 If you use it, you'll get caught, sooner or later.
-By now everyone is well aware how powerfull PowerShell is, including Blue Teams and Security Vendors.
+By now everyone is well aware how powerful PowerShell is, including Blue Teams and Security Vendors.

 There are multiple ways to work around this.
 To avoid using multiple old school tools ([psloggedon.exe](https://technet.microsoft.com/en-us/sysinternals/psloggedon.aspx), [netsess.exe](http://www.joeware.net/freetools/), [nltest](https://technet.microsoft.com/en-us/library/cc731935%28v=ws.11%29.aspx), [netview](https://github.com/mubix/netview), among others) and to reduce the amount of tools uploaded to compromised systems I created a simple tool that __doesn't require Administrative privileges__ to run and collect the information listed below, and __relies only on the Windows API__.